-At the end of this topic a student will be able to describe the role of the Fire Fighter 2 as identified by NFPA 1001: Standard for Fire Fighter Professional Qualifications (current edition) and the Office of the State Fire Marshal.
+At the end of this topic a student will be able to describe the role of the Fire Fighter 2 as identified by NFPA 1010: Standard on Professional Qualifications for Firefighters (current edition) and the Office of the State Fire Marshal.

-- 1. Describe the responsibilities of the Fire Fighter 2 in assuming and transferring command within an incident command system (ICS) - 2.
-Describe how to perform assigned duties in conformance with applicable NFPA standards, other safety regulations, and AHJ procedures - 3.
+- 1. Describe the responsibilities of the Fire Fighter 2 in assuming and transferring command within an incident command system (ICS) - Describe how to perform assigned duties in conformance with applicable NFPA standards, other safety regulations, and AHJ procedures - 3.
 Identify the role of a Fire Fighter 2 within the organization - 4.
 Determine the need for command - 5.
 Organize and coordinate an incident command system until command is transferred - 6.
 Function within an assigned role in an incident management system